Smertig/banana/master/_sources/api/tg/methods/set_webhook.rst.txt

    .. cpp:member:: optional_t<array_t<string_t>> allowed_updates

    A JSON-serialized list of the update types you want your bot to receive.
 For example, specify [“message”, “edited_channel_post”, “callback_query”] to only receive updates of these types.
 See Update for a complete list of available update types.
-Specify an empty list to receive all updates regardless of type (default).
-If not specified, the previous setting will be used.Please note that this parameter doesn't affect updates created before the call to the setWebhook, so unwanted updates may be received for a short period of time.
+Specify an empty list to receive all update types except chat_member (default).
+If not specified, the previous setting will be used.
+Please note that this parameter doesn't affect updates created before the call to the setWebhook, so unwanted updates may be received for a short period of time.

    .. cpp:member:: optional_t<boolean_t> drop_pending_updates